 Cholecalciferol helps the body to regulate the transport of calcium from the digestive system through the bloodstream to bone.
 It also assists in the retention of calcium and phosphorus.
 Nature's Way Vitamin D is 100% natural cholecalciferol.
 The dry form is specially formulated for easy absorption.
 It contains no artificial ingredients or preservatives.

-1000 units, or to sign up to a FREE
+Buy this cholecalciferol product or to sign up to a FREE

 newsletter that reviews the latest research regarding the best dosage